 Phil Brinkman, a friend and fellow book club member, was my crew member today.
 He so kindly offered to bring me a treat, so I requested a scone.
 He brought a delicious raspberry one that I’m still dreaming about.

-I had a nice walk through New Hope/Iola Ski Hill; most of the trail was lovely, although there were two spots where enormous downed trees with lots of branches were difficult to get around and impossible to walk over.
+I had a nice walk through the New Hope/Iola Ski Hill segment.
+Most of the trail here was lovely, although there were two spots where enormous downed trees with lots of branches were difficult to get around and impossible to walk over.

 A long connecting route was next.
-Not too fun, but the route was pretty, and I did see lots of glacial boulders in farm fields.
+Not too fun, but the route was pretty, and I did see lots of glacial boulders (erratics) in farm fields.

-So, I popped out of the woods with no indication of which way to go.
-I had a map, but discovered the map was cut off right in the middle of this segment.
+So, I popped out of the woods onto a paved road with no indication of which way to go.
+I had a map with me, but discovered the map was cut off right in the middle of this segment.
 Phil was supposed to be on this road waiting for me – he had my other maps – but he wasn’t.

 My last hike for the day was through the bulk of the Waupaca River segment.
 This is another lovely segment: great footing, great views, well maintained.
 Phil says he plans to return and go trout fishing there.

 Have to mention Dreams of Yesteryear and A Victorian Swan on Water.
-I stayed at both Stevens Point B&Bs the last two nights.
+I stayed at both of these Stevens Point B&Bs the last two nights.
 They’re a block apart, and both are lovely properties with the nicest innkeepers, not to mention great food.
 I highly recommend them when hiking the IAT.